Malaysian Telugus: History

-Telugus along with other Indians from the India's east coast and the Bay of Bengal arrived on the shores of ancient Suvarnabhumi (referring to Malay Peninsula and Lower Burma, meaning "Land of Gold" in Sanskrit) and other parts of Southeast Asia.
+Telugus along with other Indians from India's east coast and the Bay of Bengal arrived on the shores of ancient Suvarnabhumi (referring to Malay Peninsula and Lower Burma, meaning "Land of Gold" in Sanskrit) and other parts of Southeast Asia.
 Indians from the Godavari basin arrived in the ancient Malay peninsula, trading and settling down, thus influencing local customs and culture.
 Sejarah Melayu addressed India as Benua Keling and Indians as "Keling", a word taken from Kalinga, an ancient Indian kingdom which is likely the source of Indian influence across Southeast Asia.
-Kalinga is located in the northern part of Andhra Pradesh covering the Godavari basin and the southern part of Orissa with people in this region now speaking either Telugu or Oriya.
+Kalinga is located in the northern part of Andhra Pradesh and the southern part of Orissa with people in this region now speaking either Telugu or Oriya.

 The current population of Malaysian Telugus are mostly third and fourth generation Telugus who descended from indentured laborers under the Kangani system who arrived in the 19th and early 20th century.
 Some also paid their own passage after the Kangani system ended in the early 20th century.
 Most of the Telugu migrants to the Malay peninsula during the colonial era were from northern coastal regions of Andhra Pradesh, often recruited by maistries or kanganis (foremen) from the Visakhapatnam, Vizianagaram and Srikakulam regions, with some from the East Godavari and Chittoor regions.
 The migrants usually shared the same neighbourhood background, blood ties or caste connections.

-Telugus who arrived during the British colonial era were mainly non-Brahmin middle-ranking caste and lower caste Hindus from the Kamma, Reddy, Gavara, Kapu (Telaga), Velama, Chakali, and Mangali castes.
+Telugus who arrived during the British colonial era were mainly non-Brahmin Hindus from the Kamma, Reddy, Gavara, Kapu (Telaga), Velama, Chakali, and Mangali castes.
 Another recruitment centre was Nagapattinam in Tamil Nadu.
 While the Indian immigrants in the early period were predominantly men, the Telugus were more willing to bring women with them.
 Many Telugus arrived via Penang, settling in Bagan Datoh, Perak before scattering across the Malay peninsula, commonly found in the rubber and coconut plantations in Perak (such as Telok Anson), Johor, and Kedah.
 Bagan Datoh remains an important historical centre for Malaysian Telugus, with many Telugu cultural activities being conducted at Sri Venkateswara Temple.
 Other areas with notable Telugu populations include Lumut, Perak and Rawang, Selangor.

+In the 1930s, anti-Indian riots in Burma resulted in large numbers of ethnic Telugus fleeing from Burma either back to India, or to Malaya.
+Another wave of Telugu migration from Burma occurred during World War II, and when the Japanese invaded Burma.

 As the Telugus formed only a minority of Indians in British Malaya, with Tamils the most populous group, they weren't particularly visible as a group and thus their identity was subsumed into the larger group of South Indians.
 They, along with the Tamils and Malayalees, were referred to as Klings or Madrasis used as general terms for South Indians.
 In 1955, the Malaya Andhra Sanghamu, later Malaysia Andhra Sanghamu, was formed to support the Telugu community, foster their culture and promote their language.